Cabralcm/bicubic/README.md

 2) Bilinear
 3) Bicubic
 4) Cubic Splines
-5) Sinc Interpolation
+5) Sinc Interpolation (Lanczos resampling)

 Two dimensional linear interpolation is often used in display screens (TVs, Cell Phones, etc).
 A good example is when a low resolution image is blown up on a higher resolution screen.

 We will be looking at the **Bicubic Method** of Linear Interpolation.
-It tends to be smoother than Nearest Neighbour and Bilinear, and does not require the computation of a derivative as typically performed in Cubic Spline Interpolation.
+It tends yield substantially better results than Nearest Neighbour and Bilinear, it does not require the computation of a derivative as typically performed in Cubic Spline Interpolation, and can be considered a computationally efficient approximation to Lanczos resampling.

 It is important to note that **Linear Systems** have the following two (2) mathematical properties: